3.5. Adequacy and safety of the electric system

 - Service security: responsiveness of an electric system, or part of it, to support contingencies and minimize consumption loss through backups and ancillary services.

-- Supplementary Services (SSCC): benefits that allow the coordination of the operation of the system.
+- Ancillary Services (SSCC): benefits that allow the coordination of the operation of the system.
 At least ancillary services include frequency control, voltage control and service recovery plan, both under normal operating conditions and before contingencies.
 These services will be provided by means of the technical resources required in the operation of the electric system, such as the capacity of active power generation, capacity of injection or absorption of reactive power or connected power of users, among others, and by the infrastructure associated to the provision of the technical resource.

 In other words, adequacy corresponds to the ability of the system to supply the entire electrical demand and the energy requirements of the consumers at all times, considering programmed outputs of components and outputs that are not programmed but reasonably expected.
 Safety, on the other hand, is understood as the ability of the electrical system to withstand surprising disturbances such as electric short-circuits or unexpected loss of system components or disconnection operations.